enpeixia/Business-Analytics-Dissertation-Project/README.md

 # Business-Analytics-Dissertation-Project
 ### Candidate Number: GZGM0

-This repository contains the full code and relevant datasets related to the dissertation project done by Enpei Xia.
+This repository contains the full code and relevant datasets related to the dissertation project with a fintech company Vabble.

 ## About datasets (csv files) used in this project:
 "CAMPOSOL.csv" is the chosen shipper-commodity combination.